captionpoint/captionpoint-plays/FUN-HOME.md

 ## BRUCE:
 Come on.

 HEART AND SOUL—

 ---

 ## BRUCE AND MEDIUM ALISON:
-JEAN STAFFORD MUST HAVE LOVED ROBERT LOWELL
+JEAN STAFFORD MUST HAVE LOVED ROBERT LOWELL<br>
 BECAUSE HE TREATED HER BADLY

 ---

 THEY TOOK THE SAME ROMANTIC PATH

 AS HUGHES AND PLATH—

 ---